 The ALMA Helpdesk is the primary means for communication between users and ALMA.
 Interaction is via a ticketing system, which automatically tracks user-submissions (called "tickets") and related communications across the entire global community.
-Access to the Helpdesk is via the science portal, thus users are required to first register with ALMA before access to the Helpdesk system: https://help.almascience.org.
+User can access the Helpdesk either via ALMA Science Portal or directly to the Helpdesk system: https://help.almascience.org.